 Once an advertiser has a clear idea of their marketing strategies and budget, it is time to revisit the campaign objectives.
 Are the existing customer base still within the target demographic?
 Is the conversion rate good, or are you chasing low-hanging fruit?
 The answers to these questions are likely to keep changing with the market and global trends.

 The purchasing process for a consumer can also differ depending on whether an ad is selling a product or service.
 In selling luxury goods, for instance, it makes less sense to create ads that urge users to buy the item directly as it may take more time to decide whether to purchase or not.
 Thus, revisiting campaign goals and re-evaluating ad delivery can aid in optimizing ROAS.

 Almost every brand has a budget for advertising, but that doesn't guarantee it is money well spent.
 Logos and fancy words may appear cool in ads, but businesses still need to get returns for what they spent.
 There is no better way to measure the efficacy of ad operations than ROAS.
 ROI and CPA are also often misunderstood indicators, but by using them together with ROAS, you can improve your advertising from a variety of perspectives.

 Make sure invalid clicks and conversions aren’t wasting your valuable ad budget.
 Generate potential leads and not bots today.
-Start now with Spider AF’s one month free trial - no strings attached.
+Start now with Spider AF’s 14-day free trial - no strings attached.